BerndFranzen/Mod-HAMMR/README.md

 Customize the Config-Teams.csv if needed so that if reflects that squads as you actually play them.

+If needed, unblock the PS1 file with the Unblock-File cmdlet (see below).

 Start the script in Microsoft Powershell.

 What information will you get?